Albania–Germany relations: Assistance and cooperation

-Germany is the sixth largest investor in Albania in terms of exports to Albania and fifth in terms of imports.
+Germany is Albania's fourth largest trading partner.
+The volume of trade in 2021 amounted to 456.1 million euro.
+Of this total, imports from Germany accounted for 307.2 million euro and exports to Germany 148.85 million euro.
+The German Chamber of Commerce and Industry in Albania has 83 members, including Albanian, German and Austrian companies.
+German companies are mainly operating in the trade and logistics branches.

-In 2007, to further develop economic relations, the German-Albanian Chamber of Commerce and Industry in Albania (DIHA) was founded.
+In 2008, to further develop economic relations, the German-Albanian Chamber of Commerce and Industry in Albania (DIHA) was founded.

-The biggest German direct investment is Telekom Albania.
-Lufthansa and Austrian Airlines operate daily direct flights from Tirana to Frankfurt and Vienna and the Tirana International Airport was owned by German investors until 2016.
-Prominent German companies have branches in the country or market their products via Albanian partners.
+Germany is the country's largest bilateral donor and has committed more than 1.2 billion euros since cooperation began, mainly in the form of reduced-interest loans.
+Government negotiations are held every two years.

 Germany also supports and gives funds to 11 Albanian schools at which German is taught as a foreign language.
 Graduates in possession of the bilingual Albanian school-leaving certificate are directly entitled to study at a German university.